An Environmental Solution for Communities

 Across the U.S.

-CleanBay Renewables is developing facilities in Maryland, Delaware, Virginia and California.
+CleanBay Renewables is developing anaerobic digestion and nutrient recovery facilities in Maryland, Delaware and California.
 Plans are underway for additional facilities in other states.

 Founded in 2013, CleanBay Delmarva is developing utility-scale bioconversion facilities to recycle the 920,000 tons of chicken litter produced in the Delmarva Peninsula annually.
 Through the process of anaerobic digestion, these facilities create a usable natural gas and fertilizer that can benefit local agriculture and the community.